 Paul, in Acts 19:1-6, meeting Apollos and his crew asked what baptism they had received.
 When they responded “the baptism of John,” Paul baptized them over again in Christ.
 Why?
 So that they would correctly identify with the current message being the Gospel of Christ’s death, burial and resurrection.

 Although the disciple’s of Apollos in Acts 19 received the Holy Spirit at that time we must remember that the book of Acts was the transitional book taking us from the Gospels (law) to the new dispensation of Grace or the Church age.
 According to Mark 16:19&20, The Lord gave his “stamp of approval” to the early church disciples while the churches were born and the NT nearing completion.
-Cf: I Cor 13:8-12.
+I Cor 13:8-12

 So then after the Lord had spoken unto them, he was received up into heaven, and sat on the right hand of God.
 And they went forth, and preached every where, the Lord working with them, and confirming the word with signs following.
 Amen.
+Mark 16:19-20

 Not The Same As Spirit Baptism